zhuoyiny/Socket-Programming/README.md

 - serverC.c: it gets input by user and the received link information get from database from AWS using UDP, then making calculation and send back the result to aws.

 - monitor.c: it gets the three parameters from AWS server and link information get from database A and B from AWS through TCP.

+Please DO NOT copy the work for assignment submission.
+I am not responsible for any potential academic integrity issues.